 Experienced & Affordable

 What is a Patent Search?
-A patent search is a search of issued patents and published patent applications that are relevant or related to your invention, which may be considered important “prior art” references when applying for a patent.
+A US patent search is a search of issued patents and published patent applications that are relevant or related to your invention, which may be considered important “prior art” references when applying for a patent.
 Prior art is any product, publication, or patent, that may be relevant or related to your invention.
 In order to be patentable your invention must have a new part or element not found in prior art to be new or novel.
 A patent searcher reviews the drawings and text of US patents and patent applications to determine whether your invention is new and determines the scope of potential patentability.

-Need a Patent Search?
+Need a US Patent Search?

 We are a group of Patent Attorneys serving Charlotte and the surrounding North Carolina cities – Patent Search Concord, Gastonia, Rock Hill, Harrisburg, Mint Hill, Pineville.
 Patent Searches, patent search, patent searching.
 Need help with a Patent Search?